FY3452: Gravitation and Cosmology

 Week 4: Basic differential geometry.

-Week 5: Schwarzschild solution and tests, no Thursday lecture
+Week 5: Schwarzschild solution and tests

-Week 6: Schwarzschild solution, tests, black hole
+Week 6: Schwarzschild black hole

 Week 7: Kerr black holes